Senior JD-U leader KC Tyagi resigns as party's national spokesperson - The Statesman

 Former Rajya Sabha MP and senior Janata Dal-United (JD-U) leader KC Tyagi has stepped down from his role as the party’s national spokesperson, citing his involvement in other organisational responsibilities.

-In his resignation letter addressed to JD-U president and Bihar Chief Minister Nitish Kumar, Tyagi, he expressed his inability to continue as the national spokesperson due to his increased organisational duties.
+In his resignation letter addressed to JD-U president and Bihar Chief Minister Nitish Kumar, Tyagi expressed his inability to continue as the national spokesperson due to his increased organisational duties.

 “I cannot justify the role of the party spokesperson due to my involvement in other additional tasks.
 Therefore, I kindly request to be relieved of these responsibilities,” he wrote in a release, shared on X on Sunday.